Snap Lens Academy · Learning Design

-I helped design and coach the learning experience for the Snap Lens Academy, a nine-week program that takes beginners and turns them into intermediate AR creators.
-I worked on the 2023 and 2025 cohorts, plus Snap's self-paced AR curriculum and the UK Lens Challenge.
-This work was done as a contractor under Next Shift Learning, who has partnered with Snap on this program for over five years.
-Snap provides the opportunity, the experts, and the platform.
-NSL designs and operates the learning experience.
-I was the learning design practitioner on the AR side.
+I designed and coached the learning experience for the Snap Lens Academy — a nine-week program that takes beginners and turns them into intermediate AR creators.
+I directly coached the SMEs for the 2023 and 2025 cohorts; the curriculum I built kept running in 2024 and is running again in 2026.
+Also contributed to Snap's self-paced AR curriculum and the UK Lens Challenge.
+Done as a contractor under Next Shift Learning, who has partnered with Snap on this program for over five years.

 Snap Lens Academy scholars and instructors